SnapPetal/cdk-simplewebsite-deploy/README.md

 ![Release](https://github.com/SnapPetal/cdk-simplewebsite-deploy/workflows/Release/badge.svg?branch=main)

 # cdk-simplewebsite-deploy
-This is an AWS CDK Construct to simplify deploying a single-page website use CloudFront distributions.
+This is an AWS CDK Construct to simplify deploying a single-page website using either S3 buckets or CloudFront distributions.

 ## Installation and Usage

 ### [CreateBasicSite](https://github.com/snappetal/cdk-simplewebsite-deploy/blob/main/API.md#cdk-cloudfront-deploy-createbasicsite)
+#### Creates a simple website using S3 buckets with a domain hosted in Route 53.
 ##### Typescript
 ```console
 npm install cdk-simplewebsite-deploy